SubPointSolutions/spmeta2-vsixextensions/README.md

-# SPMeta2 Extensions for Visual Studio
-[SPMeta2 Extensions for Visual Studio]("https://github.com/SubPointSolutions/spmeta2-vsixextensions") adds a bunch of useful snippets, project and item templates to Visual Studio.
+Documentation# SPMeta2 Extensions for Visual Studio [SPMeta2 Extensions for Visual Studio]("https://github.com/SubPointSolutions/spmeta2-vsixextensions") adds a bunch of useful snippets, project and item templates to Visual Studio.
 The purpose is to make your daily M2/SharePoint related work in Visual Studio much easier, productive and also bring consistency across your projects, people and teams.

 ### The story and experience